Thailand Digital Nomad Visa Guide (2024)

 Tip #3: Be careful when you go out clubbing

-Great nightlife and people who earn money via tourist scams are not so good a combination.
+Great nightlife and people who earn money via tourist scams are not such a good combination.

-Therefore, if you have a couple of glasses more during the night, be extra careful not to end up robbed through some of the abovementioned tourist scams.
+Therefore, if you have a couple of glasses more during the night, be extra careful not to end up robbed via some of the abovementioned tourist scams.

 Further reading for digital nomads in Thailand